nmattei/cmps6790/_projects/Project3/Project3.md

 This type of plot is called a <em>violin plot</em>, and it displays the distribution of the variable in the y-axis for each value of the variable in the x-axis.
 (It is okay to use other plotting libraries and tools to create this plot, and others throughout the assignment.)

 Note that in order for the example code above, you will have to wrangle the data using Pandas.
 The way I did it was to create an array for each year, storing the Life Expectancy values for that year, then collected those arrays into a list: `life_exp_per_year`.
 It's not the only way of doing it, but it's how I first thought of it.
+**Exercise 1.3**: Make a violin plot as decribed above.

+Based on the Violin plot you made, consider the following questions.

-**Question 1.3**: How would you describe the distribution of life expectancy across countries for individual years?
+**Question 1.4**: How would you describe the distribution of life expectancy across countries for individual years?
 Is it skewed, or not?
 Unimodal or not?
 Symmetric around it’s center?

-Based on the Violin plot you made, consider the following questions.

-**Question 1.4**: Suppose I fit a linear regression model of life expectancy vs. year (treating it as a continuous variable), and test for a relationship between year and life expectancy, will you reject the null hypothesis of no relationship? (do this without fitting the model yet.
+**Question 1.5**: Suppose I fit a linear regression model of life expectancy vs. year (treating it as a continuous variable), and test for a relationship between year and life expectancy, will you reject the null hypothesis of no relationship? (do this without fitting the model yet.
 I am testing your intuition.
 Just write out the answer.)

 The next set of questions ask you to reason about the *residuals* of a model.
 You can learn more about [residuals](https://www.khanacademy.org/math/statistics-probability/describing-relationships-quantitative-data/regression-library/a/introduction-to-residuals) here from Khan Academy, but in a nutshell residuals are the errors in every prediction that you make.
 Specifically, NIST says that ``Residuals are estimates of experimental error obtained by subtracting the observed responses from the predicted responses.
 The predicted response is calculated from the chosen model, after all the unknown model parameters have been estimated from the experimental data.''
 You should have a read of the [NIST Residuals Article Here](https://www.itl.nist.gov/div898/handbook/pri/section2/pri24.htm).

 Now we don't want to add these up, because they might cancel each other out, but looking at a plot of the residuals can help us understand *where* our model is making errors.
 In fact, there are some handy [SciKit Functions for this](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.PredictionErrorDisplay.html)!

-**Question 1.5**: What would a violin plot of residuals from the linear model in Question 1.3 vs. year look like?
+**Question 1.6**: What would a violin plot of residuals from the linear model in Question 1.3 vs. year look like?
 (Again, don’t do the analysis yet, answer this intuitively).

-**Question 1.6**: According to the assumptions of the linear regression model, what *should* that violin plot look like?
+**Question 1.7**: According to the assumptions of the linear regression model, what *should* that violin plot look like?
 That is, consider the assumptions the linear regression model you used assumes (e.g., about noise, about input distributions, etc); do you think everything is okay?

-**Exercise 1.7**: Fit a linear regression model using, e.g., the `LinearRegression` function from [Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) or the closed-form solution, for life expectancy vs. year (as a continuous variable).
+**Exercise 1.8**: Fit a linear regression model using, e.g., the `LinearRegression` function from [Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) or the closed-form solution, for life expectancy vs. year (as a continuous variable).
 There is no need to plot anything here, but please print the fitted model out in a readable format.

-**Question 1.8**: On average, by how much does life expectancy increase every year around the world?
+**Question 1.9**: On average, by how much does life expectancy increase every year around the world?
 You should compute and print this value nicely.

-**Question 1.9**: Do you reject the null hypothesis of no relationship between year and life expectancy?
+**Question 1.10**: Do you reject the null hypothesis of no relationship between year and life expectancy?
 Why?

-**Exercise 1.10**: Make a violin plot of residuals vs. year for the linear model from Exercise 2.
+**Exercise 1.11**: Make a violin plot of residuals vs. year for the linear model from Exercise 2.

-**Question 1.11**: Does the plot of Exercise 3 match your expectations (as you answered Question 4)?
+**Question 1.12**: Does the plot of Exercise 3 match your expectations (as you answered Question 4)?

-**Exercise 1.12**: Make a boxplot (or violin plot) of model residuals vs. continent.
+**Exercise 1.13**: Make a boxplot (or violin plot) of model residuals vs. continent.

-**Question 1.13**: Is there a dependence between model residual and continent?
+**Question 1.14**: Is there a dependence between model residual and continent?
 If so, what would that suggest when performing a regression analysis of life expectancy across time?

-**Exercise 1.14**: As in the Moneyball project, make a scatter plot of life expectancy vs. year, grouped by continent, and add a regression line.
+**Exercise 1.15**: As in the Moneyball project, make a scatter plot of life expectancy vs. year, grouped by continent, and add a regression line.
 The result here can be given as either one scatter plot per continent, each with its own regression line, or a single plot with each continent's points plotted in a different color, and one regression line per continent's points.
 The former is probably easier to code up.

 ### Part 2: Interaction Terms